Weekly Sunrise Sermon Devotional

 Reading: Romans 14:1-13, 1 Corinthians 13:4-7

-Today's society often misunderstands tolerance.
+Devotional: Today's society often misunderstands tolerance.
 True biblical tolerance isn't about agreeing with everything but about loving and respecting others despite differences.
 As Paul instructs, it's about bearing with one another in love.
 Consider your relationships, especially with those who hold different views.
 How can you show Christ-like love while maintaining your convictions?
 Ask God for wisdom to navigate these relationships with grace and truth, remembering that love is patient and kind.

 Friday: Trusting God's Timing